The implementation of most of the various open-source technologies as summarised in a series of blog posts can be accessed via a blog post.

 Various use cases are being discussed with clients and partners.
 The focus is the assessment of nature-based infrastructure which may be either essentially natural regions or nature based-solutions that combine green and grey infrastructure.
 Standards and guidance are needed in order to implement LADDIM in these contexts.

-Other use cases focus on grassland and forest biomass and biodiversity that are being applied to forests and estate management in Tanzania.
+Other use cases focus on grassland and forest biomass and biodiversity that are being applied to forests and estate management in Keny and Tanzania.